pkgdemon/dockerstep/README.md

 ## Requirements

 1. **Linux:** This setup is expected to work seamlessly on Linux.
 For Windows users utilizing WSL (Windows Subsystem for Linux), this setup should also work given the compatibility of Docker with WSL.
-On macOS, the setup should work as long as Docker and Xorg requirements can be met.
+On macOS, the setup should work as long as Docker and Xorg requirements can be met through macports or XQuartz package.

 2. **Docker:** The project relies on Docker for containerization.
 Ensure that Docker is installed on your machine.
 You can download Docker [here](https://www.docker.com/get-started).